mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ### How to support websocket?

 Use the directive [`enable_websocket`](</docs/edge-logic/supported-directives.md#enable_websocket>) in the location where websocket is needed.
 Make sure the client uses HTTP/1.1 (not HTTP/2) to connect.
 This directive also sets the read and send timeouts to 21s by default.
-They can be changed by the `origin_read_timeout` or `origin_send_timeout` directives.
+They can be changed using the `origin_read_timeout` or `origin_send_timeout` directives.